-Notes to Standalone Financial Statements for the year ended 31 March 2021 (All amount in INR Locs, except for shore data unless stated otherwise)
+Notes to Standalone Financial Statements for the year ended 31 March 2021 (All amount in INR (acc, except for shore date unless stated otherwise)

-40.2.1 Exposure to credit risk The carrying amount of financial assets represents the maximum credit exposure.
-The maximum exposure to credit risk is INR 308,181 and INR 317,421 as of 31 March 2021 and 31 March 2020 respectively, being the total of the gross carrying amount of loan balances and other financial assets.
+40.2.1 Exposure to credit risk The corrying amount of financial assets represents the maximum credit exposure.
+The maximum exposure to credit risk is INR 308,181 and INR 317,421 as of 31 March 2022 and 31 March 2029 respectively, being the total of the gross carrying amount of lean balance; and other financial assets.

 The table below summarises the approach adopted by the Company for various components of ECL viz.
-PD, EAD and LGD across product lines using emperical data where relevant:
+PD, EAD and USD across product lines using emperical data where relevant.

-Lending Verticals PD EAD LGD Lending verticals Stage 1 Stage 2 Stage 3 EAD rep Corporate Portfolio Internal Matrix based on CRISIL Default Study Report or Model suggested by CRISIL including industry risk, business risk, financials risk & management risk but not limited to or or its Equivalent and management estimate Internally computed based on Model suggested by CRISIL or its Equivalent and management estimate Hirelease to Group companies Based on average PD as per CRISIL AAA to BB Based on average PD as per CRISIL default study Report applicable from AAA to BB Based on FIRB rates using average LGD applicable to secured exposures LAEP Based on past defaults.
-EAD is computed based on past trends of proportion of Based on past trends of recoveries Personal Loan Based on industry benchmarks / credit bureau reports like Static Pool etc. outstanding at time of default to the Business Loan Based on industry benchmarks / credit bureau reports like Static Pool etc. outstanding on reporting date Based on FIRB rates using average LGD applicable to unsecure Two Wheeler Based on industry benchmarks / credi t bureau reports like Static Pool etc. exposures Loan Against Property Based on management estimate Based on management estimate
+Lending Verticals PD EAD LGD tending verticals Stage 1 Stage 2 Stage 3 LAU 100 Corporate Portfolio Internal Matrix based on CRISE, Default Study Report or Model suggested by CRISE, including industry risk, business risk, financials risk & management risk but not limited to or or its Equivalent and management estimate y CRSK, including industry risk, business risk, financials risk & management Internally computed based on Model suggested by CRISE or its Equivalent and management estimate Hireliase to Group companies Based on average PD as per CRSs. default study Report applicable from AAA to 88 Based on FRB rates using average USO applicable to secured exposures LALP Based on past defaults EAD is computed based on past trends of proportion of Based on past trends of recoveries Personal Loan Based on industry benchmarks./ snedd bursau reports like Static Pool etc. 100% outstanding at time of default to the Business Loan Based on industry benchmarks / credit bureau reports like Static Pool etc. outstanding on reporting date Based on FiftB rates using average SEO applicable to unsecured Two Wheeler Based on inclustry benchmarks / credit bureau reports like Static Pool etc. Impounts Loan Against Property Based on management estimate Based on management estimate